CottageLabs/sword2ruby/README.md

 Installation
 ------------
-To install Sword2Ruby and its associated dependencies, make sure you have Bundler installed, then from the command line, run:
+To install Sword2Ruby and its associated dependencies, make sure you have Bundler installed (gem install bundler).
+Then update your project's Gemfile to include a reference to Sword2Ruby:

+	gem 'sword2ruby'

+Then, on the command line inside your project folder, run to install all necessary gems:

-	bundle install sword2ruby
+	bundle install

-Now you can use the Sword2Ruby library with:
+Finally, ensure you require a reference to the gem in your code:

 	require 'sword2ruby'

-at the top of your Ruby code.

 Usage
 -----